 Modifications (#6152):

-A DMG sensing burst is a set of scheduled DMG sensing measurement exchanges so that the overall time that it takes to complete all DMG sensing measurement exchanges within each DMG sensing burst is less than the time difference between consecutive DMG sensing bursts.
-One or more sensing responders may be scheduled for sensing within a DMG sensing burst.
+A DMG sensing burst is a set of scheduled DMG sensing measurement exchanges so that the overall time that it takes to complete all DMG sensing measurement exchanges within each DMG sensing burst is less than the time difference between the start of consecutive DMG sensing bursts.
+One or more sensing responders may be scheduled for sensing within a DMG sensing burst. (#6152)

 6154